 The concept of layering is essential when talking about the comfort of snowwear.
 The basic principle of layering is to wear three layers of clothing: a base layer, a middle layer, and an outer layer, starting from the layer closest to the skin

-- Base layers keep sweat away from your skin
+- a base layer(underwear) to wick sweat away from your skin.

 This is a three-layer structure.
 To make the most of a waterproof and breathable shell, it is essential to combine it with a moisture-wicking and quick-drying layer on the inside.
 If the layering doesn't work properly, no matter how expensive the shell, it will not be able to perform at its best.
 In other words, "waterproof and breathable" is not a standalone property, but can only show its true potential when it is part of a layering system